Tiendil/tiendil-org-content/content/posts/2024-029-ai-notes-2024-generative-knowledge-base/en.md

 ## GKB and Strong AI

-In short, a human is not only a knowledge base, but also a set of logic on top of it.
-A huge set of logic, as it turned out.
+In short, a human is not only a knowledge base but also a set of logic on top of it — a massive set of logic, as it turned out.

 Therefore, we should not expect that some GPT-10 will gain consciousness.
-In any case, a strong architectural overlay over GPT will be required for this, and in such a case developers would use a new name :-D
+In any case, a strong architectural overlay over GPT will be required for this, and in such a case, developers would use a new name :-D

-Generative knowledge base can be an important piece/module for creating a strong AI, but only one of many.
+A generative knowledge base can be an important piece/module for creating a strong AI, but it is only one of many.

-Part of this set may already be at our fingertips: various mathematics and logic, predicate calculus, logical/symbolic/functional/imperative programming, traditional databases, semantic networks, thousands of utilities written, etc.
+Part of this set may already be at our fingertips: various mathematics and logic, predicate calculus, logical/symbolic/functional/imperative programming, traditional databases, semantic networks, thousands of software utilities, etc.

 But we still don’t know what other modules are missing and, more importantly, how to combine them into a whole.
-So it may take quite a while before we get a strong AI.
+So, it may take quite a while before we get a strong AI.

 But his “marketing simulacrum” may not be that far off.